tvenetsanos/capstone-frontend/README.md

-# Capstone Backend
+# Capstone Frontend

-This project contains an API for a dog meeting application.
-The project is based off ruby on rails and contains several models.
-There are Users, Dogs, Conversations, and Messages.
-Each Dog belongs to a User, and every message belongs to one and only one conversation, finally each conversation has a foreign key to the two users involved in the conversation.

-## Finding available routes
-You can look in config/routes.rb to find all available routes for this API.
+This project contains the frontend for our dog meeting application.
+You can view a map of all of the dogs around you and choose some to message for a playdate.
+You can also view all of your messages, and edit your account.

+## How this frontend is built

+The frontend utilizes functional react with material-ui and react-router.

-## How to get started running this API
+## How to get started running the frontend

+**You must ask for the .env file from another developer on the project**

-This API is built with docker so running it is simple.
+This frontend is built with docker so running it is simple.
 First, make sure you have docker installed on your machine and then run the following commands.

 Run these commands:
 docker-compose build